arungudelli/python.shiksha/content/et/tips/check-file-without-exception.md

 ## Conclusion

-In this article we discussed in detail about all the various methods that can be used in python scripting to check if a file exists or not.
+In this article we discussed in detail about all the various methods that can be used in Python scripting to check if a file exists or not.

 We also discussed some *important usecases* where these methods can be used to check if a file exists and  reduce the code as well as improve runtime performance.